Skip to content

 YOU/YOUR

 Refers to the intended reader, developers using PulseBeam CPaaS.
-You log in to the admin console and get keys to write web applications.
-You use @pulsebeam/server
+You log in to the admin console and get keys to create applications.
+You use @pulsebeam/server and @pulsebeam/peer SDKs to create applications.

 PEER/CUSTOMER/USER/END-USER